Best Agentic AI Companies in 2026

 Uvik Software vs LeewayHertz

 Uvik Software wins when the buyer wants embedded senior engineers building custom agent systems they will own; LeewayHertz wins when the buyer wants a managed enterprise AI platform (ZBrain) with first-mover positioning and Gartner recognition.
-Uvik's 22 verified Clutch reviews provide deeper client validation than LeewayHertz's 9, but LeewayHertz brings a larger team (250+ vs 50–249) and a longer enterprise track record (founded 2007 vs 2015).
-For agent-architecture decisions a client wants to own end-to-end, Uvik; for platform-led deployment with enterprise procurement on the buyer side, LeewayHertz.
+Uvik Software's 31 verified Clutch reviews provide deeper client validation than LeewayHertz's 9, but LeewayHertz brings a larger team (250+ vs 50–249) and a longer enterprise track record (founded 2007 vs 2015).
+For agent-architecture decisions a client wants to own end-to-end, Uvik Software; for platform-led deployment with enterprise procurement on the buyer side, LeewayHertz.

 Uvik Software vs Neurons Lab